Anne Hamilton, 2nd Countess of Ruglen

-Anne Douglas, Countess of March and 2nd Countess of Ruglen (née Hamilton; 5 April 1698 – 21 April 1748), was a suo jure Scottish peeress.
+Anne Hamilton, 2nd Countess of Ruglen and Countess of March (5 April 1698 – 21 April 1748), was a suo jure Scottish peeress.

 Early life

 Lady Anne was born in Cramond, Scotland on 5 April 1698.
 She was the daughter of John Hamilton, 1st Earl of Ruglen (c.
 1664–1744), and his wife Lady Anne Kennedy.
 Her uncle, John Kennedy, Lord Kennedy, predeceased his father, and Anne's first cousin, John Kennedy, became the 8th Earl of Cassilis in 1701.

 Her maternal grandparents were John Kennedy, 7th Earl of Cassilis and, his first wife, Lady Susannah Hamilton (a daughter of James Hamilton, 1st Duke of Hamilton).

 Peerage

 The title Earl of Ruglen in the Peerage of Scotland, along with the subsidiary titles Viscount of Riccartoun and Lord Hillhouse, were created on the 14th of April, 1697, for her father Lord John Douglas-Hamilton, fourth (third surviving) son of William Douglas-Hamilton, Duke of Hamilton, 1st Earl of Selkirk, and his wife Anne Hamilton, 3rd Duchess of Hamilton.
 As her only brother, William, Lord Daer, died in 1742, upon her father's death in 1744, Anne succeeded to the title Countess of Ruglen suo jure.